kaushikmupadhya/ChatBot---Natural-Language-Processing-Project/README.md

 [1] C. Danescu-Niculescu-Mizil and L. Lee.
 Chameleons in imagined conversations: A new approach to understanding coordination of linguistic style in dialogs.
 In Proceedings of the Workshop on Cognitive Modeling and Computational Linguistics, ACL 2011, 2011.

+⭐ PS: Please do not forget to drop a star on this repo, if you like it!